Stark16/Hypothesis_Generation_Active_Learning/README.md

 Efficient training is key to large-scale hypothesis generation.
 This branch optimizes the **MatSciBERT pipeline** to achieve a **5× boost in training speed**.
 By restructuring the training pipeline, this enables faster and more effective learning, making the models more practical for real-world scientific research.

 ### 🌳 **[Feature Space (Hierarchical Embeddings)](https://github.com/Stark16/Hypothesis_Generation_Active_Learning/tree/feature_space)**
-This branch explores **hierarchical embeddings**, where knowledge is structured in a **context-aware, tree-like** structure rather than high-dimensional space.
+This branch explores **hierarchical embeddings**, a novel approach where knowledge is structured in a **context-aware, tree-like** structure rather than high-dimensional space.
 This makes the AI’s reasoning more structured, allowing for **meaningful hypothesis prediction** by organizing scientific concepts based on their relationships and depth.

 ---